- How an Acquisition Entrepreneur went from being an employee to acquiring his own business

 However long the process takes, it all begins with Acquira’s Accelerator Program.
-The program includes training, access to an Acquira Success Coach, off-market sourcing, one-on-one coaching calls, Investment Committee calls, and much more.
+The program includes training, access to an Acquira Success Coach, Investment Committee calls, and much more.

 But space is often limited.
 To make sure you have a spot in the next Accelerator cohort, sign up for the Accelerator Program now.